daksh3196/lc/README.md

 - Problem 13: ZigZag COnversion
 - Problem 14: Reverse a number with unbound exception handling
 - Problem 15: atoi::string to integer
+- Problem 16: climbing stairs: 1 or 2 at a time